fluent-wallet/fluent-docs/conflux/how-to/send-transactions.md

 ### Nonce

 :::note
-MetaMask ignores this field.
+Fluent ignores this field.
 :::

-In Ethereum, every transaction has a nonce, so each transaction can only be processed by the blockchain once.
+In Conflux, every transaction has a nonce, so each transaction can only be processed by the blockchain once.
 To be a valid transaction, either: